Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - CloudFront

 **Explanation:**
-"Route 53" is correct.
+Route 53 is correct.
 It is AWS's DNS service with health checks.
-"AWS DNS" is incorrect; no such service exists.
+AWS DNS is incorrect; no such service exists.
-"Lambda" is incorrect; it is a compute service.
+Lambda is incorrect; it is a compute service.
-"CloudFront" is incorrect; it is a CDN.
+CloudFront is incorrect; it is a CDN.

 ---